 This course is a project-based course that gives students opportunities to write programs and develop project management skills.
-Topics include object-oriented programming using the Java programming language, recursion, arrays, analyzing algorithms, and searching and sorting.
-The intent of the course is to provide a foundation for students wishing to study Computer Science at the post-secondary level.
+Topics include objectoriented programming using the Java programming language, recursion, arrays, analyzing algorithms, and searching and sorting.
+The course's intent is to provide a foundation for students wishing to study Computer Science at the post-secondary level.